9exa/Timeseries-Anomaly-Classifier/README.md

 distribution for the errors of each timestep.
 It does this by assuming that the training data used for fitting is representative of a complete cycle

+When you are satisfied with a created model you can save it into a JSON using myClassifier.save(filePath) and reload it using Classifier.load(filePath)

 Even though it's supposed to be a capstone it's not all that impressive